Sean Duggan (American football): Ohio State

 After one year with UMass, Duggan would leave for Ohio State to become a graduate assistant.

 Boston College (second stint)

 After one season with the Buckeyes, Duggan would return to Boston College as the team's linebackers coach.
 In the 2021 season as the linebackers coach for Boston College, Duggan would be named a top 30 coach under the age of 30 by 247Sports.
 After two season as the linebackers coach for Boston College, Duggan would be promoted to co-defensive coordinator while also maintaining his linebacker coaching position.

 Green Bay Packers

 On January 31, 2024, Duggan's head coach at Boston College, Jeff Hafley, was hired by the Green Bay Packers to be their defensive coordinator.
 On March 12, Duggan was hired as a defensive assistant by the Packers.

 On February 3, 2025, linebackers coach Anthony Campanile was hired by the Jacksonville Jaguars to be their defensive coordinator.
 Packers defensive coordinator Jeff Hafley subsequently named Duggan as the Packers' new linebackers coach.

+Miami Dolphins

+On January 29, 2026, Duggan followed Hafley to the Miami Dolphins to serve as the team's defensive coordinator.